 Bleach may seem like an excellent cleaner of fungi and mould in the bathroom, however, vinegar is actually a better mould killer in many cases.
 Also about a third of household bathroom cleaners sold in Australia feature bleach as an active ingredient.
 Unfortunately, it doesn’t do much to get rid of soap scum.

-Want more tips and tricks to going plastic-free – head over to the Plastic Free July website, and sign up for the challenge.
+Want more tips and tricks for making the move to going plastic free - visit the Plastic Free July website